dotnet/runtimelab/docs/using-nativeaot/compiling.md

 ```
 ### WebAssembly

+Compilation targeting WebAssembly is currently only supported on Windows x64.
+Contributions enabling the compiler on other platforms are welcome.

 Install and activate Emscripten.
 See [Install Emscripten](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions-using-the-emsdk-recommended).
 Version 3.1.23 is known to work, later versions of Emscripten are known to fail.

+If you are targeting WASI, download [the WASI SDK](https://github.com/WebAssembly/wasi-sdk/releases), extract it and set the `WASI_SDK_PATH` environment variable to the directory containing `share/wasi-sysroot`.

-For WebAssembly, it is always a cross-architecture scenario as the compiler runs on Windows/Linux/MacOS and the runtime is for WebAssembly.
+For WebAssembly, it is always a cross-architecture scenario as the compiler runs on the host platform and the runtime is for WebAssembly.
 WebAssembly is not integrated into the main ILCompiler so first remove (if you added it from above)

 ```xml
 <PackageReference Include="Microsoft.DotNet.ILCompiler" Version="8.0.0-*" />
 ```
 Then, remove
 ```xml
 <PublishAot>true</PublishAot>
 ```